nickyoung-hashicorp/eks-vault-db-roles/instruqt/01-setup/assignment.md

 more product.yaml | grep host=terraform
 ```

-Deploy the product service with the static database role
+Deploy the `product` pod with the static database role
 ```
 kubectl apply -f product.yaml && kubectl wait po --for=condition=Ready -l app=product
 ```

 Observe how the database password in the `product` pod dynamically changes every ~20 seconds
 ```
-PRODUCT_POD=$(kubectl get po -o json | jq -r '.items[0].metadata.name')
+PRODUCT_POD=$(kubectl get po -o json | jq -r '.items[0].metadata.name') && echo $PRODUCT_POD
-echo $PRODUCT_POD
 watch -n 2 kubectl exec $PRODUCT_POD  -- cat /vault/secrets/conf.json
 ```
-Press `Ctrl+C` to stop.

-Optional: Open a second terminal and watch the countdown of the static credential.
-When the password is rotated, the database psasword rendered in the `product` pod is chnaged at the same time
+Open a second terminal and watch the countdown of the static credential.
+When the password is rotated, return to the first terminal and notice the database psasword rendered in the `product` pod has also changed
 ```
+cd ~/eks-vault-db-roles
+export VAULT_TOKEN=$(cat ~/eks-vault-db-roles/root_token)
+export VAULT_ADDR=http://$(terraform output vault_ip):8200
 watch -n 2 vault read database/static-creds/product
 ```
-Press `Ctrl+C` to stop.
+Press `Ctrl+C` to stop the watches in both terminals.

 Optional: Open a second terminal, access the EC2 instance, and attempt to login to the Postgres database using the static user
 ```